LogeshVel/four_gRPC_modes/README.md

 ## four_gRPC_modes
-Contains the gRPC Client and Sever codes for the four types of communications.
+Contains the gRPC Client and Sever codes for the four types of gRPC communications.

 The gRPC Services used in this repo is defined in the this [repo](https://github.com/LogeshVel/simple_gRPC)